 The SMP program model is one of prevention.
 SMPs educated Medicare beneficiaries to scrutinize their medical statements and bills and subsequently reduce fraud and errors.
 Though beneficiaries have several avenues they can take to report fraud, such as the Office of Inspector General (OIG) hotline or 1-800-Medicare, some beneficiaries choose to report fraud to the SMP.
 In these cases, SMPs refer the complaint to the appropriate entity.

-The COVID-19 pandemic continued to present challenges for the SMP projects that limited their in-person activities.
-During this period, the projects conducted virtual outreach including live webinars, teleconferences, recorded presentations, public service announcements, group listserv emails, and telephone calls.
+The coronavirus disease 2019 (COVID-19) pandemic continued to present challenges for the SMP projects that limited their in-person activities.
+During this period, the projects conducted virtual outreach.
 Where local restrictions and beneficiary and team member comfort and safety allowed, in-person outreach and education events were also held.
-As a result, the performance data for 2021 do not reflect a normal year of activities for the projects.
+By the end of 2022, most SMP projects reintegrated in-person activities, although the rate at which these activities had not yet reached pre-COVID levels.

-In addition, the SMP program released a consumer fraud alert on hospice in 2021.
+In addition, the SMP program continued its educational outreach on fraud schemes involving hospice.
 The alert warns beneficiaries about potential fraud schemes that involve unsolicited marketing tactics to enroll beneficiaries in hospice services.
-It advises beneficiaries to be sure that their doctor has assessed their condition and certified that they are terminally ill and expected to live six months or less.
+It advises beneficiaries to be sure that their doctor has assessed their condition and certified that they are terminally ill and expected to live 6 months or less.
 The alert also advises beneficiaries never to accept gifts in return for hospice services and to be wary of “too-good-to-be-true” offers.
-The SMP projects conducted 304 group education events covering hospice fraud issues in 2021, reaching a total of 11,795 people.
-In addition, they conducted 101 instances of media outreach on this topic, reaching 17.3 million people.
+In 2022, the SMP projects conducted 322 group education events covering hospice fraud issues, reaching a total of 25,535 people.
+In addition, they conducted 121 instances of media outreach on this topic, reaching 12.9 million people.

 The SMP program also continued its educational outreach on fraud schemes involving COVID19.
 Its fraud alert on COVID-19 advises beneficiaries to be suspicious of strangers offering free COVID-19 testing, supplies, treatments, or vaccines.
 The alert also advises beneficiaries to be cautious about sharing their personal information, including their Medicare identification number, because this information can be used in fraud schemes.
 The SMP projects conducted 645 group education events covering COVID-19 fraud issues in 2021, reaching a total of 26,704 people.
 In addition, they conducted 454 instances of media outreach on this topic, reaching 21.4 million people.